 It was a sad parting.
-It was 5 a.m.
+It was 5:00 a.m.
 I had to be back at camp.
 It was a country mile to the bus station.
 A pack of dogs followed me all of the way.
 They nipped at the heels of my boots.
 I had a lot to worry about and paid no attention to them.

-I was sent to the French region of Alsace and attached to a tank outfit.
-I served as the cannoneer and escaped death more often than I care to think about.
+In Alsace, I was attached to a tank outfit.
+I served as the cannoneer and escaped death more than I care to think about.
 We were 120 days on the line without a break.
 Finally, it came to an end!
 I had to serve another year with the occupation forces.
 I came home in April of 1946.
-My son, at this time, was seven years old.
+My son, at this time, was 7 years old.
 He greeted me on our porch.
 He had a little American flag in his hand.